Film criticism: Female representation

+Ideology

+James Harris, writing for The Critic, argued that "Previously engaging review sites such as Vox, The Guardian and The Onion AV Club have all become The World Social Justice Website, and they are now assessing works in all disciplines in line with wider social justice criteria.
+Does the artwork highlight social justice issues?
+Does it adequately meet Equality and Diversity briefs?
+Is the artwork, in one of the words of the age, problematic?"

 Salary

 As of 2021, movie critics earned a yearly average salary of $63,474.

 As of 2013, American film critics earned about US$82,000 a year.
 Newspaper and magazine critics made $27,364-$49,574.
 Online movie critics earned $2-$200 per review.
 TV critics made up to $40,000-$60,000 per month.